dvln/out/README.md

 8. Ability to limit debug/trace output to specific pkg(s) or function(s)
 9. Ability to easily add stack trace on issues/errors/fatal's (dying/non-zero or not)
 10. Goal is to be "safe" for concurrent use (if you see problems please open a git issue)
-11. Support for plugin formatters to roll your own format (can even support JSON output modes)
+11. Support for plugin formatters to roll your own format (or support other output mechanisms)
 12. Optional: "detailed" errors type adds stack from orig error instance, wrapping of errors

 Note: more examples on the last couple of options will be forthcoming.

+Thanks much to the Go community for ideas, open packages, etc to form some of these ideas (particularly the Go authors, spf13 and the Dropbox folks).

 # Usage